Samsung Pay adds ‘do not sell my data’ option for US users

 In the internet age, privacy is a big topic.
 How much privacy we should have, how to keep our data private, how should companies be able to take and sell our data?
 It’s all very important to talk about and have control over.

-Companies are just now starting to give us more control over what data we allow for them to take and sell.
+Companies are just now starting to give us more control over what data we allow them to take and sell.
 Samsung is late to this trend but is finally allowing users to stop Samsung Pay from selling their data.

 According to Samsung’s privacy page about the CCPA, the act gives California residents three basic rights.
 These rights are access to your personal information, deletion of your personal information, and the ability to stop Samsung, or other companies, from selling your personal information.